Author: Patricia Larson, LVT

 - Make sure to keep dishes away from the bottom of the cage and their droppings.

-- Make sure that the fruits and veggies are cut into pieces but nothing too small to avoid them being swallowed whole.
+- Cut fruits and veggies into appropriate-sized pieces.
+Don’t make the pieces too small to prevent your bird from swallowing them whole.
 This gives your birds something to do and prevents choking.